 how to manipulate alternative sounds in and out of words

 This second phase lasts into year 2, and the skills they learn will continue to be applied in their reading and spelling well beyond this time.
 Throughout the programme, close links are made between reading and spelling.

-Read more information about Sounds-Write here:
+Here's more information about teaching phonics using the Sounds-Write programme:

 Reading at School